Case study 3

 The numbers did the work a recommendation alone could not.

 The engineering team provided effort estimates.
 It was the first time the Product Manager heard those numbers with the full team present.
 The engineers independently confirmed the assessment.
 Too much technical debt.
-Existing tools already doing the jobs end to end.
+External tools already doing the jobs end to end.

 The Product Manager took time to come to terms with the reality.
 The business decided not to allocate further budget.
 No next version was built.